js18user/Notification-service/README.md

 # Notification service
 The software stack for implementing the task is as follows:
-- Python 3.10.9
+- Python 3.12.4
 - Fastapi
 - Pydantic
 - Asyncio
 - Async/await
 - Asyncpg
 - SQL
-- Postgresql 14.5  DBaaS  or Localhost
+- Postgresql 15  DBaaS  or Localhost
 - JS
 - CSS
 - HTML
 - Logging
+- aio_pika

 Statement of the problem (Technical specifications for programming) It is necessary to develop a mailing management service.